 Order Code: L2003S1-UKManual

 If you are seeking better control and efficiency over your experiments, a precision-programmable syringe pump is perfect for your research needs.
-Ossila have developed a new range of low-cost, high-precision syringe pumps - designed to make life in the lab easier by enabling the automatic dispensing of solutions.
+Ossila have developed low-cost, high-precision syringe pumps - designed to make life in the lab easier by enabling the automatic dispensing of solutions.

 Many experiments require either: